instedd/cdx/_posts/2014-01-07-push-notification.md

 The necesary steps for setting this up are:

-* Create a test results query specifying which laboratory and condition you want to monitor.
+* Create a events query specifying which laboratory and condition you want to monitor.
-* Register a subscriber endpoint to be notified when the result of the query changes.
+* Register a subscriber endpoint to be notified when the events of the query changes.

 The query will be executed in regular intervals depending on the installation.
-If the result of the query changes, the push notification will be triggered for every new record returned by the query.
+If the result of the query changes, the push notification will be triggered for every new event returned by the query.

 # Parameters

 * Name - to identify the subscriber
-* URL - the endpoint that will be triggered with a post for every new result
+* URL - the endpoint that will be triggered with a post for every new events
 * User - Optional.
 Basic auth.
 The user that must be used to login in the URL provided
 * Password - Optional.
 Basic auth.
 The password that must be used to login in the URL provided